How to Design SaaS Products in the Age of Artificial Intelligence

 For AI interfaces to deliver real business value, they must:

 That last point is critical.
 Every AI agent or assistant should be paired with an evaluator—one generates the outcome, the other validates it.
-This dual-agent model ensures reliability and builds user trust.
+This is key to successful AI automation.
 It should become the default pattern for AI-first SaaS products.

 Key principles of design in the AI era